 At the Sign-in screen select the new account to log in and then check if the SmartScreen error appears.
 If not, transfer your files and settings from the old account, and you’re done!

-I hope you find this guide helpful.
+I hope you find this guide helpful on how to Fix SmartScreen can’t be reached right now on Windows 10 and 11.
 If you have any questions, feel free to leave them in the comment section below.